 Core Features of MechWorks PDM:

 For workstations, MechWorks PDM is available as an Integrated application (for 3D CAD users) and as a Standalone application (for 2D CAD and Microsoft Office users).
-For thin-client usage, MechWorks PDM is available on the Microsoft platform as the Web Client and for iPad and Android usage it is available as DBTablet.
-For vertically integrating MechWorks PDM to ERP/MRP/SAP environments, the DBWerp module provides the core integration features.
+For thin-client usage, MechWorks PDM is available on the Microsoft platform as the Web Client.
+For vertically integrating MechWorks PDM to ERP/MRP/SAP environments, the MWERPIntegration module provides the core integration features through CADLink or CADTalk partnerships.

 MechWorks PDM refers to the entire suite of applications that MechWorks offers and the specific features that make MechWorks PDM a leading vertical solution.
 These include the specific applications for their associated CAD integrations: